 Fear Farm - Phoenix, AZ

 Fear Farm is 26 acres with 5 haunted attractions and a separate corn maze.
 All new is Phoenix Haunted Hayride.
 Cost for all 5 combined varies depending on the date.
-Fear Farm opens Friday and Saturday nights in September and most nights in October.
+Fear Farm opens Friday and Saturday nights in late September 2020 and most nights in October.
 The Fun House corn maze opens at 6 pm.
 Fear Farm haunt opens at 7:00 pm.
 This is a huge haunt attracting thousands of visitors.
 Fear Farm has over 79000 Facebook likes.

 Fox in a Box Tucson - , AZ